Smog in Poland: Why is snow no longer a symbol of winter in Poland, and why has it given way to smog?

 Air pollution in Poland – information resources covering Poland

-World Health Organization provides a comprehensive section on air pollution.
-European Environment Agency and its section on air pollution will give you a European perspective.
+The World Health Organization provides a comprehensive section on air pollution.
+The European Environment Agency and its section on air pollution will give you a European perspective.
 Go there to read statistics and reports before they reach the news and the media so that you can draw your own conclusions.
 Understanding air pollution issues and their causes is the first step to finding ways to live in Poland without worrying.

 Air Quality Index: 138 air quality monitoring stations in Poland.
 The data published on the Air Quality Index is real-time.
 Their index is based on the U.S. Environmental Protection Agency standard.

-European Air Quality Index: Their index is based on The European Environment Agency standard (the agency of the European Union).
+European Air Quality Index: Their index is based on the European Environment Agency standard (the agency of the European Union).
 The index depicts the situation 6 hours ago.

 Smog apps available for Poland

-Some smog apps covering Poland include Airly (Android and iOS), Kanarek (Android), Kanarek (iOS), the app of the Polish Chief Inspectorate for Environmental Protection (Android and iOS), European Environment Agency’s app (Android and iOS).
+Some smog apps covering Poland include Airly (Android and iOS), Kanarek (Android), Kanarek (iOS), the app of the Polish Chief Inspectorate for Environmental Protection (Android and iOS), and the European Environment Agency’s app (Android and iOS).

-It is important to remember that some applications show data with an hour or more delay or based on private small monitoring stations (they happen to break or are located too close to the ground which doesn’t provide accurate measurements for the area).
+It is important to remember that some applications show data with an hour or more delay, or based on private small monitoring stations (they happen to break or are located too close to the ground, which doesn’t provide accurate measurements for the area).
 Smog experts advise that data from smog applications should be considered just as a trend indicator, and we should look at it with caution and, if possible, without emotion and calmly – particularly in the case of very thick fog.
 It’s important to use common sense when using smog applications.

 The most popular tips for living healthy when there is smog in the air include: